 How can I choose Guy's and St Thomas'?

-If you would like us to care for you when you are having your baby, you can choose to do this by emailing us a referral form (Word 40Kb).
+If you would like us to care for you when you are having your baby, you can choose to do this by completing our pregnancy self-referral form online.

 For the best care for you and your baby, we encourage you to self-refer as soon as possible so you can see a midwife and have your early screening tests.
-You have the right to request to have your antenatal care or your delivery, or both, with us.
 Please contact the antenatal booking team on 020 7188 8002 for more information or if you need help with completing the form.

 If you have underlying medical conditions we have a large team of experts at hand to look after you.
 For more information about making requests for caesarean section as a birthing option, please read this letter explaining our policy on caesarean sections (PDF 67Kb).

 If you have sickle cell and thalassaemia a specialised service is available to through Evelina London.
 Visit the Evelina London website for more information.